Gb16702/diplomate-frontend/.github/PULL_REQUEST_TEMPLATE/large_changes.md

 - [ ] My code follows the project's style guidelines
 - [ ] I have performed a self-review of my code
-- [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings

 ## Screenshots (if applicable)